 The prime objective this technology serves is that manufacturers create custom devices that serve specific functions and are integrated with the assistant.
 And when you see the further interventions in the voice area in the year 2020, it may be the rise of mid-range devices.
-These devices will communicate with your phone via your smart speaker, display or Bluetooth.
+These devices will communicate with your phone via your smart speaker, display, or Bluetooth.

 Search behaviors change

 If we believe the report from Juniper Research is correct, voice-based ad revenues will reach $ 19 billion by 2022.
-Thanks to the unprecedented rise in voice searches on mobile devices
+Thanks to the unprecedented rise in voice searches on mobile devices.

 Brands that are transforming touchpoints into listening points are now gearing, and organic search is the primary way for brands to gain visibility.
-And as per ComScore data, 50% of all search will be by voice tech by 2020.
+And as per ComScore data, 50% of all searches will be by voice tech by 2020.

-By seeing the adaptability and popularity of voice search, advertising agencies and marketers are expecting from voice giants, Google & Amazon, to update their platforms for paid messaging.
+By seeing the adaptability and popularity of voice search, advertising agencies and marketers are expecting voice giants, Google & Amazon, to update their platforms for paid messaging.

 Since voice tech has evolved, voice assistants continue to offer more personalized experiences while enhancing the difference between voices.
 Google home is so evolved that it supports six user accounts and easily identifies unique voices.

 Customers may put queries like, “What’s on my calendar today?
 Or tell me about my day.
-And the assistants are smart enough to specify all the details like travel plans, weather, schedule appointments for any individual users.
+And the assistants are smart enough to specify all the details like travel plans, and weather, and schedule appointments for any individual users.

-Assistants are also enough to memorize even the nicknames, office locations, payment information, and other info.
+Assistants are also enough to memorize even nicknames, office locations, payment information, and other info.
 And for those who are using Alexa, “Learn My Voice” allows users to create voice profiles so that users can be served with a more personalized experience.